Defamation / Reputation, Hate Speech, Political Expression, Religious Freedom

 Ampon was 61 at the time of the arrest.
 He was unemployed due to his old age and had suffered from oral cancer since 2007.

 After the arrest, he was detained for 63 days before the Appeal Court granted him a provisional release on October 4, 2010.
 On January 18, 2011, the public prosecutor filed an official charge against him.
 Ampon was accused of committing an offense under Article 14 (2) and (3) of the Computer Crime Act as well as under Article 112 of the Criminal Code.
 The Criminal Court did not grant his bail request, reasoning that the offense was serious and had affected public morals and national security.
-The Court also held that the case was still under consideration and that the defendant was at flight risk.
+The court also held that the case was still under consideration and that the defendant was a flight risk.

-The court insisted on its decision to deny the temporary release, even though the lawyer of the defendant stated that detention during the court proceedings would violate the rights and liberties of the individual.
+The court insisted on its decision to deny the temporary release, even though the lawyer for the defendant stated that detention during the court proceedings would violate the rights and liberties of the individual.
 The lawyer further informed the court that the defendant had serious health problems and needed regular medical attention.
 The defendant was not yet a convict and thus, according to Articles 39 and 40 of Thailand’s 2007 Constitution, he should have been granted temporary release.

 On October 21, 2011, the lawyer submitted a statement urging the court to dismiss the case for lack of sufficient evidence, citing the following:

 (1) The court relied on the International Mobile Equipment Identity (IMEI) of the phone, through which the number could have been counterfeited.